GenomicsAotearoa/shell-for-bioinformatics/docs/puzzles.md

 - - -

-??? question "Counting DNA Nucleotides (dnct)"
+??? clipboard-question "Counting DNA Nucleotides (dnct)"

     A string is simply an ordered collection of symbols selected from some alphabet and formed into a word; the length of a string is the number of symbols that it contains.